colorlessenergy/colorlessenergy.github.io/_posts/2018-08-24-how-to-make-a-responsive-navigation-menu.md

 </svg>

 <script>
-let responsiveMenu = document.querySelector('#menu-hamburger');
+let menuHamburger = document.querySelector('#menu-hamburger');

-// when clicking on the hamburger menu give the svg / hamburgermenu a class of hamburger-menu responsiveMenu.addEventListener('click', function () {
+// when clicking on the hamburger menu give the svg / hamburgermenu a class of animate menuHamburger.addEventListener('click', function () {
-  responsiveMenu.classList.toggle('hamburger-menu');
+  menuHamburger.classList.toggle('animate');
 });
 </script>